Aluminum Production & Manufacturing Process Explained

 Clear the Land and Remove the Topsoil

 Bauxite is typically found near the surface and extracted from the earth via open-pit mining or strip mining techniques.
 Both of these mining methods involve removing the soil and rocks covering the layer of bauxite.

 Once miners reach the layer of bauxite, they might use drilling or blasting methods to break the bauxite into loose pieces.
-The bauxite pieces are then usually loaded into a truck or other vehicle and transported to a plant for crushing.
+The bauxite pieces are then usually loaded into a truck or other vehicle and transported to a plant for crushing and sorting.

-Although bauxite has a few other applications, about 85 percent of bauxite production is used to manufacture alumina.
+Although bauxite has various applications, about 85 percent of bauxite production is used to manufacture alumina.
 As the demand for quality aluminum products continues to grow, so will the need for bauxite mining.
 It's estimated that the current bauxite reserves will last for centuries.

 Alumina refining involves extracting alumina from bauxite using a method called the Bayer process.
 Most of the world's refineries still use the Bayer process, which was invented in 1887, to produce alumina.
 From every two pounds of alumina, you can create one pound of aluminum.

 The Bayer process involves dissolving bauxite with caustic soda.
 Filtering is necessary to remove impurities.
 Professionals move the alumina mixture to precipitators for cooling, and aluminum hydroxide seeds are combined to encourage the creation of aluminum hydroxide crystals.
 Once the aluminum hydroxide solidifies and settles at the base of the tank, it can be taken out.
 Aluminum hydroxide must be washed and heated to remove water.

 At the end of the refining process, alumina is present as a delicate white powder.